 This demo shows (through a suite of different kinds of applications) how Unravel provides a single pane of glass for your entire artificial intelligence/machine learning big data application mix and operations management.
 Then, examples of how Unravel uses advanced algorithms to quickly pinpoint the root cause of problems or tell you about problems even before they happen…and it uses that AI/ML intelligence to now give you recommendations on how to fix problems.
 A lot of the time, it can fix these problems even before they happen.

 Shivnath: Hello, everyone.
 Welcome to the webinar on How to Build and Run Reliable Machine Learning Applications.
-So, first and foremost, I’m going to point out that Unravel has an entire webinar series that we started on operationalizing big data applications.
-The first was late last year where we presented a holistic webinar on big data operations.
+So, first and foremost, I’m going to point out that Unravel has an entire webinar series that we started on operationalizing modern data stack applications.
+The first was late last year where we presented a holistic webinar on modern data stack operations.

 And since then, in January, we presented a webinar on how to operationalize applications on the cloud on elastic auto-scaling environments.
 In February, we presented how to operationalize real-time and streaming applications on systems like Kafka, Spotstream, and Flink.
 And today, we are going to jump into machine learning applications.

 Most enterprises that adopt big data go through a typical journey where they are creating many interesting and mission-critical applications.
 Usually, it all starts by bringing together data that must have been traditionally siloed into one platform and then running ETL kind of applications which clean up the data, combine multiple data sources, create holistic views.